-However, I couldn’t simply tell Google Maps to ‘follow the Wild Atlantic Way North’ and have it miraculously understand (now THAT would have been nice).
+However, I couldn’t simply tell Google Maps to ‘follow the Wild Atlantic Way North’ and have it miraculously understood (now THAT would have been nice).

 Needless to say, I became really, really good at turning around.
 I missed signs, I was confused by the North/South sign indications as I drove West and East (even though you spend a lot of time going West and East, the Wild Atlantic Way signs only run North/South).

-For the day-to-day navigation, I relied heavily on Google Maps.
+For day-to-day navigation, I relied heavily on Google Maps.